Yes. Any racking 5′ 9″ or taller requires permits.

 If the top of the product is at 12ft or higher, then it is classified as High pile storage.

 Seismic calcs are an engineer’s calculations of the stability of the racking in a seismic event (aka, earthquake).
 The engineer will give you the maximum capacity of each beam level based on your proposed configuration.
-When determining seismic calculations, engineers consider several factors including: Racking manufacturer, upright gauge of material, strutting type and placement, type of baseplate, steel chemical composition, Beam length, face size, gauge, number of endplate pins; Beam placement (how many levels and at what heights from the ground level); how much weight is going on each level; and the thickness of the concrete.
+When determining seismic calculations, engineers consider several factors including Racking manufacturer, an upright gauge of material, strutting type and placement, type of baseplate, steel chemical composition, beam length, face size, gauge, number of endplate pins; Beam placement (how many levels and at what heights from the ground level); how much weight is going on each level; and the thickness of the concrete.

 Seismic calculations are separate from but play a part in the capacity of your rack system.